quic/aimet-model-zoo/aimet_zoo_torch/deeplabv3/DeepLabV3.md

 ---

 ## Quantization Configuration
-INT8 optimization
-The following configuration has been used for the above model for INT8 quantization
+W8A8 Quantization | The following configuration has been used:
 - Weight quantization: 8 bits, per tensor symmetric quantization
 - Bias parameters are not quantized
 - Activation quantization: 8 bits, asymmetric quantization